Eptagone/vite-encore-plugin/README.md

 );
 ```

 The plugin overrides the `@symfony/stimulus-bridge` package to support Vite.
-You may also prefer to use the plugin directly and remove the `@symfony/stimulus-bridge` dependency.
+However, you may prefer to use the plugin directly and remove the `@symfony/stimulus-bridge` dependency.

 ```typescript
 // bootstrap.js